Can I do an MBA after a Diploma?

 - Flexibility and Accessibility: Enables professionals to pursue education without disrupting their work or personal commitments.

-- Networking Opportunities: Facilitates connections with industry experts, alumni, and peers through online platforms and virtual interactions.
+- Networking Opportunities: Helps connect with experts, alumni, and peers in the industry using online platforms as well as virtual interactions.

 Eligibility Criteria